-The exhibition “Transplant and Life” highlights and explores the intimate patient experience that is pertinent to transplant patients.
+The exhibition “Transplant and Life” highlights and explores the intimate patient experience that is pertinent to transplant patients, to learn more visit the Best Treatment Reviews Singapore For Hair Transplant.
 It is contained within three sections:

 The magnificent Crystal Gallery shows sixteen light boxes containing portraits of said patients, who have been captured beautifully by Tim Wainwright; they caught my gaze in a challenging, questioning way and long held it as I looked up at them.
 These patients are strong, courageous people and this is evident within their portraits.
 Not only stunning visually, the work also fills the museum with sound and voice in an integral and accomplished way.
 John Wynne has utilised ‘transducers’, devices that transform the glass cabinets themselves into sound producing surfaces so that the installation is sensitive to, and blends well with the space.
 The portraits can be viewed from many different angles and different floors and is successful on all levels, offering unusual viewpoints.